mhartl/git-utils/README.md

 * `git push-branch`: pushes the current branch up to origin
 * `git delete-remote-branch <branch>`: deletes the remote branch if it is safe to do so
 * `git switch <pattern>`: switches to the first branch matching the given pattern
-* `git sync [branch]`: syncs the given branch with the remote branch (defaults to master)
+* `git sync [branch]`: syncs the given branch with the remote branch (defaults to repo's default branch)
-* `git sync-fork`: syncs the `master` branch of a fork with the original upstream `master` (assumes upstream configuration as in “[Configuring a remote for a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)”)
+* `git sync-fork`: syncs the default branch of a fork with the original upstream default (assumes upstream configuration as in “[Configuring a remote for a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)”)
 * `git typo`: makes a commit with the message `"Fix typo"`
 * `git undo`: undoes the last commit
 * `git graph`: displays full repository history in graphical format; alias for `git log --graph --oneline --decorate --all --full-history --author-date-order --no-notes`